0x27/imgurup/README.md

 to accounts just yet.

 ## Requirements
-imgurup requires only standard python2 libraries, with the exception of the [requests](https://pypi.python.org/pypi/requests) module, as I was not arsed using urllib for the HTTP stuff.
+imgurup requires only standard python2 libraries, with the exception of the [requests](https://pypi.python.org/pypi/requests) module, as I was not arsed using urllib for the HTTP stuff initially.
 To install requests:
 ```
 $ pip install requests
 ```

+If you REALLY don't want to use requests, I provided a stdlib only version using urllib as "imgurup-stdlib.py", written while sitting in the pub :)

 ## Licence
 Licenced under the [WTFPL](http://www.wtfpl.net/).